markdown-extended/manifest/mde-manifest.md

 the top) as a `var: val` pair:

     author: John Doe

+A meta-data name MUST be a kind of "slug": a single string without space which can be considered as an ID.

 Multiple meta-data can be written, beginning each item on a new line, and the "true" content of the document MUST begin after passing at least one blank line after meta-data.

 The value of the meta-data MUST allow multi-lines content.

+Meta-data can also be used to define variables values available in the document.
+To use a meta-data value, use notation `[%var]`: the meta-data name preceded by a percent sign between brackets.

+    mymeta: A value for the meta-data

+    This is the document content, where I can call [%mymeta] value.

 ### D.2.
 Escaping of meta-characters {#D2}